Vince Biegel: 2014

 The 2014 season saw the Badgers replace all 4 starting linebackers from 2013.
 Joe Schobert and Biegel replaced the starting outside linebackers while Derek Landisch and Marcus Trotter replaced the starting inside linebackers.
-Schobert and Biegel were described by former teammate Marcus Trotter as exact opposites, he described Biegel as "a hamster on a wheel, man.
+Schobert and Biegel were described by Trotter as exact opposites, he described Biegel as "a hamster on a wheel, man.
 He's just always running." while he said "Schobert is the exact opposite.
 He's very calm all the time."
 Biegel started 13 of 14 games in 2014.

 Biegel had a breakout game against Purdue in 2014 when he recorded seven tackles, three sacks, four tackles-for-loss and one pass defensed.
-He was named Big Ten Defensive Player of the Week for his performance.
+He was named Big Ten Conference Defensive Player of the Week for his performance.

 For the season, Biegel recorded 56 total tackles, 16.5 tackles-for-loss and 7.5 sacks.
 He was named 2nd-team All-Big Ten by the media.

 2015

 2015 saw the Badgers replace the starting inside linebackers again while Schobert and Biegel started opposite one another again.
 Biegel was named to numerous preseason award watchlists, notably Bednarik Award, Bronko Nagurski Trophy and the Lombardi Award.
 Biegel started all 13 games in 2015.

-Following the end of the regular seasons Biegel was named 3rd-team All-Big Ten by coaches and media.
+Following the end of the regular seasons Biegel was named third-team All-Big Ten by coaches and media.
 During an interview Biegel was asked what he thought of Schobert's comment on Biegel deserving more recognition, Biegel said "being named third-team all-Big Ten is a flat-out slap in the face to me."

-Following the Badgers win over USC in the Holiday Bowl Biegel announced he would return for the 2016 season instead of declaring for the 2016 NFL Draft.
-Biegel had requested an evaluation by the NFL Draft Advisory Board and they projected him to be drafted between the 3rd and 6th rounds should he enter the 2016 Draft.
+Following the Badgers win over USC in the Holiday Bowl Biegel announced he would return for the 2016 season instead of declaring for the 2016 NFL draft.
+Biegel had requested an evaluation by the NFL Draft Advisory Board and they projected him to be drafted between the 3rd and 6th rounds should he enter the 2016 draft.

 For the season Biegel recorded 66 total tackles, 14 tackles-for-loss and 8 sacks.
-He was third on the team in tackles behind fellow linebackers T.J.
-Edwards (84) and Joe Schobert (79), second behind Schobert in both TFLs (19.5) and sacks (9.5).
+He was third on the team in tackles behind fellow linebackers T. J. Edwards (84) and Joe Schobert (79), second behind Schobert in both tackles-for-loss (19.5) and sacks (9.5).